ocaml/ocaml.org/data/tutorials/platform/op_00_principles.md

 The OCaml Platform is driven by a set of guiding principles, designed to serve the community and advance the state of OCaml tooling.

-## (P1) Tools have good defaults, yet are customizable
+## (P1) Tools have good defaults, yet are customisable

 The OCaml Platform aims to lower entry barriers for newcomers.
 [Convention over configuration](https://en.wikipedia.org/wiki/Convention_over_configuration)
 reduces the number of decisions that developers are required to make.
 By having as few steps as possible to start coding, we ease the onboarding experience.

-While prioritizing ease of use and an out-of-the-box experience, tools should allow customization for power users, understanding that projects differ in their requirements and that the Platform should be flexible enough to accommodate these varying needs.
+While prioritising ease of use and an out-of-the-box experience, tools should allow customisation for power users, understanding that projects differ in their requirements and that the Platform should be flexible enough to accommodate these varying needs.